tianheg/img/README.md

 - Random image
 - theme change, based on [Daisy Blog](https://github.com/saadeghi/daisy-blog)

+## Memo

+- Don't just post pictures of your surroundings: a new AI model from Stanford University can quickly and accurately figure out where to be in a picture with 92% accuracy.

 ## TODO

 - [ ] add load more button, not load all imgs at the first time